 On December 4th, join the Family Ministry in celebration of The Real Santa!
 Enjoy a visit from St. Nicolas at 9:15 am including festivities and refreshments!

-This article was written by David McKinley, Children’s Ministry Catechist for grades 3-5.
+Written by David McKinley, Children’s Ministry Catechist for grades 3-5.

 Photo: Norman Rockwell’s “Santa and Expense Book” appeared on the cover of The Saturday Evening Post published December 4, 1920.